jperkin/www.perkin.org.uk/_posts/2010-11-09-how-to-build-mysql-releases.markdown

 MySQL Release Engineering team we have been able to make it easy for users and developers to build MySQL exactly as we do for the official releases.
-For too long there has been a disconnect between the binaries produced as part of a regular '`./configure; make`' build and what we ship to users and customers.
+For too long there has been a disconnect between the binaries produced as part of a regular &ldquo;`./configure; make`&rdquo; build and what we ship to users and customers.

 We're still not exactly where we want to be, there are still some parts which need to be integrated into the server tree, but for now it's relatively